Appealing Ineligibility for Financial Aid

 Regaining Federal Student Aid Eligibility

-Students who successfully appeal the 150% time frame are required to complete 100% of all course credits attempted from that point forward to complete their degree.
-They may not earn any grade lower than a "C", they may not withdraw from any class and they may not take an Incomplete status in any class.
-Students who have been suspended from receiving financial aid due to exceeding the maximum credits allowed cannot take action to reestablish progress unless an appeal is approved.
+Students who successfully appeal the 150% time frame are required to complete 100% of all course credits attempted from that point forward in order to complete their degree.
+They may not earn any grade lower than a "C", they may not withdraw from any class, and they may not take an Incomplete status in any class.
+Students who have been suspended from receiving financial aid, due to exceeding the maximum credits allowed, cannot take action to reestablish progress, unless an appeal is approved.

-Note: Students participating in the Federal Work-Study program who are suspended from financial aid due to exceeding the maximum time frame allowed cannot continue working until satisfactory academic progress is reestablished.
+Note: Students participating in the Federal Work-Study program who are suspended from financial aid due to exceeding the maximum time frame allowed, cannot continue working.,

 Appealing Financial Aid Ineligibility due to Not Registering with Selective Service